ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 In the issue tracker, subjects that contain explanations that should probably be included in the documentation can me labeled `*docs*. <https://github.com/OpenShot/openshot-qt/labels/docs>`_
 Questions that are answered often in github or reddit can be tagged *FAQ* / are tagged *question*

-:: add link reddit + link github
+..
+TODO: Add link reddit + link github

 Tutorials how to add changes to github:
 Github on Pull requests https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork